Requesting and Donating Shared Leave

 Requests for Shared Leave should be submitted no later than 10 working days following the end of the employee's shared leave eligibility.

 CWU's Payroll Office will convert employee's donated leave to a monetary value.
-The receiving employee shall be paid at his/her regular rate of pay; therefore, the value of one hour of shared leave may cover more or less than one hour of the recipient's salary.
+The receiving employee shall be paid at their regular rate of pay; therefore, the value of one hour of shared leave may cover more or less than one hour of the recipient's salary.

 The employee can check with Payroll regarding their shared leave balance.